-Are you looking for a review of the Asus Tuf Gaming vg279qm Review?
+Are you looking for the Asus Tuf Gaming VG279qm review?
 Read further to know about it.

 The VG279QM is the latest gaming monitor from Asus and it comes with some unique features to offer gamers.
 The company’s TUF series has traditionally been associated with value products, but this year there are a few high-end items like Gsync or FreeSync enabled models that give buyers more bang for their buck when they spend less than $350 on refresh rates (or higher if you want HDR).

 The first is the ability to “overclock” this computer monitor from 240 Hz up to 280Hz, and another thing that makes it so great is ELMB-Sync which allows you to use backlight strobing and adaptive sync at once.
 With these features combined with Asus’ promise of 1ms grey-to-grey response time, we’ll be in for very high levels of performance!
 Thunderbolt support and RGB lighting threw into the mix for good measure.
 Let’s begin our regular review routine by having a look at what’s on offer in terms of specifications mentioned below:-